-Don Cheadle Reveals The Shocking Reason Why He Hates Donald Trump
+Don Cheadle Reveals The Shocking Reason Why Hates Donald Trump

 — Craig Rozniecki (@CraigRozniecki) March 5, 2017

 He explained that both the celebrity woman nor her father are interested in a battle against Donald Trump.
 Considering the war that Trump has waged on many of the others who dare defy him recently, it seems understandable that some may want to not rock the boat.
 Especially by waging such huge claims against Donald Trump without actual recorded evidence.
+Just look at what happened when he was heard talking about women in such a horrible way prior to the election.

-Just look at what happened when he was heard talking about women in such a horrible way before the election.
-Billy Bush ended up getting fired for seemingly agreeing with Trump, and the one who actually spoke about sex with married women, just walking up and kissing them and grabbing them “by the p****y” was elected president.
+Just look at what happened when he was heard talking about women in such a horrible way prior to the election.
+Billy Bush ended up getting fired for seemingly agreeing with Trump and the one who actually spoke about sex with married women, just walking up and kissing them and grabbing them “by the p****y” was elected president.